PaulDTran/IxD_2026/YotiNo/instructions.md

-Yoti is trying to be a good yeti, but it's hard...
+Yoti is trying to get in better shape, but it's hard...

 Use the "NO!" button to stop him from doing bad things!